vkbcel/shaoyong.rtfd.io/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-VKBCEL'S
+VKBCEL
 ================================

 .. raw:: html
    :file: xiaoxin.html

 .. raw:: html
    :file: banner.html

 .. toctree::
    :hidden:

    linux/linux
    python/python
    wangzhi
    wwdx/wwdx